slackapi/reacjilator/README.md

 ...or use this Heroku button to deploy to Heroku server.
 You just need to fill out the env vars with the info.
 No need to create an `.env` file.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/slackAPI/reacjilator)

+*When you deploy to Heroku, the request URL for the **Event Subscription** section on Slack App config page would be: https://the-name-you-picked.herokuapp.com/events*